What is Conversion Rate Optimisation?

-Conversion rate optimisation can not only increase the likelihood of conversion but improve the amount of conversion, by getting the right people to your business.
+A great conversion rate optimisation strategy can not only increase the likelihood of conversion but improve the amount of conversion, by getting the right people to your business to buy your product or service.
 If your average customer value is £100, getting more of the same won’t help your business, if your primary offering is £500.

 CRO looks at optimising content for those visitors who are having more of an impact on your overall business.

 Higher return on investment

 If your ad budget is £10,000 a month and you make £150K from it, you may think that’s reasonably successful.
 I’m being pretty broad here and not taking into account profit margins, but if that £10000 a month could make you £600,000 a month, then you’re doing something wrong

 Gather Data to improve CRO

 Without the data, you know nothing!
 You will just be making guesses on your knowledge.
 But nobody knows your customer better than you, right?
 Wrong.
 When it comes to the online world, No one knows your customer better than Analytical data.
 That said, it needs a human mind to work with to get the best results.

 Use Analytics for CRO